 No matter what the size of your business, having food ERP to help with record keeping, tracking, accounting, and other tasks will be essential to your company’s ability to be FSMA compliant.
 In essence, it will help in getting the focus right.
 This focus should now be on risk assessment, food safety, record keeping, and transparency.
 For food manufacturing companies large enough that they are not exempt from the rules but lack resources of major and multinational companies, this is particularly the case.
 ERP for food industry businesses can be an integral part of successful compliance.

-For more information on ERP for food industry companies, consider Sage ERP X3.
+For more information on ERP for food industry companies, consider Sage EM (formerly known as Sage X3).
 This ERP for food industry software will help you avoid overhead while simultaneously expanding compliance and transparency programs.
 To learn more about the FSMA, food ERP that can help it compliance, and if your company is affected, download our whitepaper “What Food Manufacturers Need to Know about the Food Safety Modernization Act.”

 Our small and dedicated team specializes in helping small-to-medium size Canadian businesses and non-profits select and adapt Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Human Resource Management (HRMS) and IT services.
 With IWI’s 15 years in business and 100 plus years of combined experience, IWI has helped hundreds of manufacturing, distribution, and financial service companies gain efficiency, grow, and lower their operating costs.